spacemeowx2/switch-lan-play/README.md

 ## Ubuntu / Debian

-This project depends on libpcap, you can install libpcap0.8-dev on Ubuntu or Debian:
+This project depends on libpcap.
+You can install libpcap0.8-dev on Ubuntu or Debian:

 `sudo apt install libpcap0.8-dev git gcc g++ cmake`